arun13/arun13.github.io/ReadMe.md

 ## Trigger
 #### In Country specific view , User can select the select any country being in country specific view and view of the scenes will be switched to the country selected.
+#### I have added labels on the top of radio button selection and on the top chart buttons to help user select the option.
+Once user select "Country Specific View" ,an alert will also be popped up to ask use to click the scene button after selecting the country from dropdown.